democracyworks/immutant-docker/README.md

 And however you change your projects, the Immuntant container doesn't need to be changed.
 Just attach different containers to it.

-## Caveats

-* This was an afternoon's worth of experimentation, so it might only be good for a very specific use-case.
-And even still, maybe not good for that.
-* There may very well be much better ways to do this.